HexaPulsar/HexaPulsar/README.md

 - 🌱 I’m mostly work in Machine Learning and Scientific Computing.
 Occasionally I like to learn about Robotics!

-- 👯 I’m looking to collaborate on fun projects!
+- 👯 I’m looking to collaborate on cool projects!

 - 🔒 Most of my work is on private repos.

-- ⚡ Fun fact: I'm a SciFi nerd 🤓.

 <br>